cceyda/image-checker/README.md

 - What is batch_size & prefetch?

 DALI works with a batching+prefetching system.
 So batch_size * prefetch number of images are read at a time.
 If there is a corrupted file in the batch that batch is rechecked 1-by-1.
-So keep batch_size reasonable (0<100)
+So keep batch_size reasonable (0<100).
+Currently, only **prefetch=1** works but it is a TODO item.

 - Package versioning follows dali for major.minor (since it heavily depends on it), patch is this packages version changes.